aml630/ProdCompareAzure/README.md

 ## Description

 <p>A Content Management System for creating product based informational articles and product comparisons.
-Utilizes th Amazon API in order to facilitate easy updates.
+Utilizes the Amazon API in order to facilitate easy updates and the Three JS library for visual effects.
 Check out a live version at www.buybabble.com</p>

 ## Setup/Installation Requirements
 * Clone the repository.